enghesham33/WeatherApp/README.md

 # This project uses MVVM for the implementation

-# You will find sample of test cases for each screen.
+# You will find sample of test cases.
 It is not all the cases but for having a good example for unit testing.
 The test cases are for the following:
 - DateManager
 - DI
 - EndPoints